Vulpia myuros

-Vulpia myuros, the annual fescue, or rat's-tail fescue, is an annual grass species of the genus Vulpia.
+Vulpia myuros, the annual fescue, or rat's-tail fescue, is an annual flowering plant in grass family Poaceae.
 It was probably originally native to Eurasia, but it can now be found nearly worldwide as a naturalized species.

 In the United Kingdom it forms dense, even swards of fine, hair-like stems in recently disturbed habitats.
 It is often eventually displaced by perennial grasses.

 Invasive species

 Vulpia myuros is considered a noxious weed and invasive species in places where it is not native, especially in areas with a Mediterranean climate.
 For example, it is widespread in California, where it is now a dominant species in many types of grassy habitat.